Mark "Buzz" Belleville

 B.A., Miami University, with Departmental and University Honors (1990)

-Courses Taught: Contracts, Sustainable Energy Law, Appellate Advocacy, Appellate Advocacy – Natural Resources, The Law of Renewables, Law Office Management
+Courses Taught: Contracts, Sustainable Energy Law, Appellate Advocacy - Natural Resources, Environmental Law, The Law of Renewables, Appellate Advocacy, Law Office Management and Solar Energy Contracts

 Before coming to ASL, Professor Belleville practiced for 10 years as a business litigator and counselor with Woods Rogers PLC in Blacksburg, Va., and Calfee, Halter & Griswold LLP in Cleveland and Columbus.
 His litigation practice focused on commercial contract disputes, environmental litigation, business torts, labor litigation, and premises liability.
 On behalf of a utility client, Professor Belleville obtained the first summary judgment in Ohio in defense of a premises liability asbestos claim, and helped draft significant asbestos reform legislation.
 He has also successfully defended multi-million dollar enforcement actions under both the Clean Air Act and the Clean Water Act on behalf of municipal and industrial clients.
 He is licensed to practice in Pennsylvania, Ohio, and Virginia.